JaneWen23/MyGarden/README.md

     however, when the "data flow" is from remote and finally to your workspace, you may observe that the local repo does a lot of things directly to workspace, not to index. while, if you want to finally push your local stuff to remote repo, you always add to index when finished editing in workspace, and then commit to local repo, i.e., for this data flow direction, workspace usually does not directly contact the local repo.

     3.1. hard reset

+        git reset --hard remote/branch

+    Reset local repo and working tree to match a remote-tracking branch.
+Use reset ‑‑hard origin/main to throw away all commits to the local main branch.
+Use this to start over on a failed merge.

     3.2. branch